heiguagua/autumn/README.md

 # autumn
-A template project for traditional front-end.
+A Template Project for Traditional Front-end.